 Do you know the difference between Scrum, Agile, and Kanban?
 It can be challenging to differentiate between the three and even more difficult to choose the right project management tool to guide your project through to completion.

-Based on what we learned, here’s a look at what Scrum, Agile, and Kanban mean in project management, how they are different from one another, and how to choose the right approach for your project.
+Our team attended a workshop with Rehana Rajwani, a Toronto-based leadership coach and agile practitioner, to help us under how these different frameworks can be applied.
+Here’s a look at what Scrum, Agile, and Kanban mean in project management, how they differ, and how to choose the right approach for your project.

 What is Scrum?

 Scrum is a framework under the Agile methodology.
-The framework involves a cross functional team that works iteratively to deliver a working product within a specified timeframe.
+The framework involves a cross-functional team working iteratively to deliver a product within a specified timeframe.

 “Oftentimes people will think scrum is a method and agile is a framework,” said Rajwani.
 “The difference is that agile is more of a philosophy.
 It’s a methodology with lots of frameworks under it.”

 Scrum is a framework, which means it’s prescribed.
-There are rules to implement it and a discipline to follow it.
-Everything falls under the larger umbrella that is the Agile methodology.
+There are rules to implement and a discipline to follow them.
+Everything falls under the larger umbrella, which is the Agile methodology.
 In this framework visualization below, gold represents an artifact (a document or database), while orange represents an event.

 The product backlog holds everything the team knows that they want to build out in the product.
 The sprint backlog is a shorter version of the product backlog.
 It contains the highest priority items that have been mutually agreed on as things that can be completed in the timebox.
 Sprint planning is the event that allows this to happen.